 We really need to get rid of the source of the problem which is where the water is out in the yard by just treating the foundation of the home you're not going to be able to solve the problem because of pest pressure out here is far too great.
-I've seen many situations where scorpions will be waiting just right underneath this now a lot of people notice that scorpions will end up right underneath a mat or a towel that they live on the back patio and that really is because they are blind and whenever they are out in the open they're not very comfortable.
-See this little baby scorpion right here very cute little guy, there he is, not happy sting me, sting me, there he is right there.
-There’s another one just in the rocks everywhere, see that I would bet judging from what I’m seeing here I would bet that these baby scorpions are everywhere in the rocks like ants these scorpions they’ll either live, I bet you there’s a whole slew of them underneath this thing, cause there’s always water here.
+I've seen many situations where scorpions will be waiting just right underneath this now a lot of people notice that scorpions will end up right underneath a mat or a towel that they leave on the back patio and that really is because they are blind and whenever they are out in the open they're not very comfortable.
+See this little baby scorpion right here?
+Very cute little guy, there he is, not happy, sting me, sting me, there he is right there.
+There’s another one just in the rocks everywhere, see that?
+I would bet judging from what I’m seeing here I would bet that these baby scorpions are everywhere in the rocks like ants.
+These scorpions they’ll either live, I bet you there’s a whole slew of them underneath this thing, cause there’s always water here.